 5.20.1 Description

 Currently the intent driven management service specification 3GPP TS 28.312 [2] does not have a solution for the scenario where an MnS consumer can request an expectation to deliver and assure a service that spans a RAN and 5GC.
-In the study on intent-driven management for network slicing 3GPP TR 28.836 [x] it was observed that the ServiceProfile could be used to express the NSC requirements for delivery and assurance of the NSC requested communication services.
+In the study on intent-driven management for network slicing 3GPP TR 28.836 [16] it was observed that the ServiceProfile could be used to express the NSC requirements for delivery and assurance of the NSC requested communication services.

 5.20.2 Potential requirements